rust-lang/blog.rust-lang.org/posts/2023-10-18-announcing-the-new-rust-project-directors.md

 * [Jakob Degen](https://github.com/JakobDegen)
 * [Santiago Pastorino](https://github.com/spastorino)

-These will join [Ryan Levick] and [Mark Rousskov] to make up the five members of the Rust Foundation Board of Directors who represent the Rust Project.
+They will join [Ryan Levick] and [Mark Rousskov] to make up the five members of the Rust Foundation Board of Directors who represent the Rust Project.

 The board is made up Project Directors, who come from and represent the Rust Project, and Member Directors who represent the corporate members of the Rust Foundation.
 These groups of Directors each, as a block, have equal voting power.